The annual Woodbridge N. Ferris MATHCOUNTS event that was held at Ferris State University (Feb. 11) showed students that math can be fun.

 of Student Affairs.

 MATHCOUNTS is a national movement designed to strengthen America’s global competitiveness in math.
 The goal of MATHCOUNTS is to inspire excellence, confidence and curiosity in U.S. middle school students through fun and challenging math programs.
-To learn more about MATHCOUNTS visit the official website, here.
+Learn more about MATHCOUNTS.